EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 This does nothing if the machine is in a nonexistant state.

-State machine enter and exit actions occur synchronously in the thread that triggers the event, so this function will block until they return.
+State machine subscribers, enter, and exit actions occur synchronously in the thread that triggers the event, so this function will block until they return.

-Events and transitions are fully atomic.
-Any other thread that triggers an event during a transition will block until the original transition is complete, as will any modifications to the states, timers, or rules
+This ensures Events and transitions are atomic.

+Any other thread that triggers an event during a transition will block until the original transition is complete, as will any modifications to the states, timers, or rules.

+#### sm.subscribe(f, state="\_\_all\_\_"):

+Subsribe f to be called when the state changes to state("\_\_all\_\_" indicates any state).

+f is called with one argument, the name of the state, and this happens in the thread that triggered the transition, so it should not block for too long.

 #### sm.jump(state, condition=None)